Mdthr/alx-system_engineering-devops/0x02-shell_redirections/README.md

-all lines of the file /etc/ssh/sshd_config starting with a letter
+ all empty files and directories in the current directory and all sub-directories